fNIRS/snirf/snirf_specification.md

 This string array stores the names of the landmarks.
-The first string denotes the name of the landmarks with an index of 1 in the 4th column of `probe.landmark`, and so on.
-One can adopt the commonly used 10-20 landmark names, such as "Nasion", "Inion", "Cz" etc, or use user-defined landmark labels.
+The first string denotes the name of the landmarks with an index of 1 in the 4th column of `probe.landmarkPos`, and so on.
+One can adopt the commonly used landmark names, such as "Nasion", "Inion", "LPA", etc, or use user-defined landmark labels.
 The landmark label can also use the unique source and detector labels defined in `probe.sourceLabels` and `probe.detectorLabels`, respectively, to associate the given landmark to a specific source or detector.
 All strings are